 Best for: Identity theft protection with a law firm behind it.
 Restoring your identity is a messy, involved process.
 Even though you will be the victim, not all creditors will see it that way.
 Some may attempt to collect fraudulently-incurred charges from you.
 Having a law firm in your corner during the restoration process is an obvious advantage.

-MyIDCare provides credit monitoring, credit and inquiry alerts, and monitoring of the Dark Web and address changes.
+IDX Identity, formerly MyIDCare, provides credit monitoring, credit and inquiry alerts, monitoring of the Dark Web, and address changes.
 And if need be, they provide recovery assistance, plus up to $1 million in insurance to reimburse you for losses incurred in an identity theft situation.